pnpm/pnpm/.changeset/good-seals-reflect.md

 ---
-"pnpm": patch
+"@pnpm/client": minor
-"@pnpm/directory-fetcher": patch
+"@pnpm/directory-fetcher": minor
+"@pnpm/store-connection-manager": minor
 ---

-Symlinks should be resolved to their real locations, when injecting directories.
+New option added to resolve symlinks to their real locations, when injecting directories.